rdkcentral/rdk-halif-device_settings/docs/pages/ds-front-panel-display_halSpec.md

 This interface provides a set of `APIs` to facilitate communication to Front Panel `LED` Display `SoC` Drivers.

 The brightness, color and text of Front Panel `LEDs` can be set or retrieved.
-It also provides `API` to enable or disable the specified discrete `LED` on the Front Panel Display.
+This interface also provides `API` to enable or disable the specified discrete `LED` on the Front Panel Display.

 ## Component Runtime Execution Requirements

-The component must adeptly manage resources to prevent issues like memory leaks and excessive utilization.
+This interface must adeptly manage resources to prevent issues like memory leaks and excessive utilization.
 It must also meet performance goals for response time, throughput, and resource use as per the platform's capabilities.

 Failure to meet these requirements will likely result in undefined and unexpected behaviour.